 Forces for change

 Summary Key forces for change

 Limited natural forces for change in this bay.
 Dredging reduces tranquillity.
-Special Qualities Natural processes/ climate change Visitor pressure Marine use- commercial and fishing Offshore energy or minerals Development pressure Land management changes MOD use
+Special Qualitie s Natural processes / climate Marine use- commercial and fishing Offshore energy or minerals Development pressure Land management changes MOD use

 Coastal Splendour

 Islands

 Diversity of Landscape

 Remoteness, Tranquillity and Wilderness

 Diverse Geology

 Richness of Habitats and Biodiversity

 Rich Archaeology

 Distinctive Settlement Character

 Cultural Heritage

-Accessing the Park
+Accessing the Park (

 Space to Breathe

-Кеу Change occurring in the area affecting the selected special quality
+Key Change occurring in the area affecting the selected special quality

-Key sensitivities

-Factors that contribute to sensitivity Factors that detract from sensitivity
+Key factors to be taken into account when assessing sensitivity to change

+Factors contributing to potentially higher susceptibility and value Factors contributing to potentially lower susceptibility and value

 Simple, open, wild and remote character with clear views of South Wales coast and Lundy.
 Presence of MOD use and dredging use to the south reducing tranquillity.

-Forms part of the open setting for Carmarthen Bay overlooked by the Pembrokeshire Coast National Park and the Gower AONB contributing to the sense of remoteness and wildness in these areas.
+Forms part of the open setting for Carmarthen Bay overlooked by the Pembrokeshire Coast National Park and the

-Nature conservation value of part of the area for overwintering birds.

-Pembrokeshire and Wales Coast Path as a sensitive